microsoft/p4vfs/README.md

 # Introduction
 Microsoft Virtual File System for Perforce (**P4VFS**)

 The P4VFS is a Windows service that allows you to sync files from Perforce very quickly using almost no disk space.
-The contents of a file will later be download automatically on-demand.
+The contents of a file will be download automatically on-demand when first needed.
 You can seemlessly mix any use of P4VFS virtual sync with regular Perforce sync's using P4V and p4.exe.

-For example, you can use the P4VFS to perform a "virtual sync" to a Perforce filespec and it will complete relatively quickly, with files will existing on machine as usual.
-However, the size of the files on disk will be zero, and the file contents will be downloaded on-demand the first time you access them.
+For example, you can use the P4VFS to perform a "virtual sync" to a Perforce filespec and it will complete relatively quickly, and the files will exist on machine as usual.
+However, the actual size of the files on disk will be zero, and the file contents will be downloaded on-demand during the first read operation.

 # Installation
 You can install the latest signed release of P4VFS from nuget: